DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     -  🔴ISO 27000 series (27000, 27001, 27002, etc.).
           - 15408 evaluation Criteria
           - 22301  security and resilience
           - **27001 (🔥🔥Focuses on WHAT and WHY🔥🔥)** information security standards/controls: Outlines a framework for implementing, maintaining and continually improving ISMS Information Security Management System (ISMS is a set of policies, processes and controls that helps organization protect thier information assets).
 ISO 27001 Guides organizations in identifying assets and assessing thier values and information risks AND implementing mitigating security controls based on ISO 27002.
 CLoud platforms all have ISO 27001.
+ISO 27001 is an international standard on how to manage information security and is not specific to U.S. federal systems.
           - **27002 (🔥🔥Focuses on HOW🔥🔥)** titled "Information technology—Security techniques—Code of practice for information security management: offers information security guidance: Offers best practices and Control objectives related to key aspects of cybersecurity in support of ISO/IEC 27001.
 Focuses on cryptography, human resource security, operational security, and incident response.
 Serves as an official blueprint for orgs aiming to effectively safeguard information assets from cyber threats.
           - 27031 Business continuity
     -  🔴**SABSA (Sheerwood Applied Business Security Architecture):**  is a framework and methodology for developing risk-driven enterprise information security architectures.
 It 🧠integrates security into the business processes and aligns security measures with business goals🧠. provides a structured method for designing, implementing and managing security architectures.